sabrinaherbst/distilbert_question_answering/README.md

 Amount of time for each task:
   * DistilBERT model: ~20h (without training time).
 This was very similar to what I estimated, because I relied heavily on the Huggingface library.
 Loading the data was easy and the data is already very clean.
   * QA model: ~40h (without training time).
 Was a lot of effort, as my first approach didn't work and it took me making up a basic POC model, to get to the final architecture.
+  * Application: 2h.
+Streamlit was really easy to use and fairly straightforward.

 ## Data
 - Aaron Gokaslan et al. OpenWebText Corpus.
 2019. https://skylion007.github.io/OpenWebTextCorpus/: **OpenWebText**